-These rubrics present, in practice, a specific set of weighted assessment criteria that instructors will use to grade students' assignments, inter alia, referencing style, sources, theoretical understanding, critical thinking and originality.
-The Study Guide incorporates these rubrics, which will be available to the students on the platform page of the Program from the beginning of each semester.
+These rubrics present, in practice, a specific set of weighted assessment criteria that instructors will use to grade students' assignments and thesis (and the oral presentation of their master thesis) including, inter alia, referencing style, sources, theoretical understanding, critical thinking and originality.
+Both the Study Guides as well as the Master Thesis guide incorporate these rubrics, which will be available to the students on the platform page of the Program from the beginning of each semester.

 The introduction of rubrics, safeguards, the quality of feedback and boosts consistency among markers.
-Furthermore, it guides students on assessment/marking criteria, regarding the preparation of their assessments well in advance, allowing them to evaluate their own work as well as understand how and why they were given a specific grade by their instructor(s).
+Furthermore, it guides students on assessment/marking criteria, regarding the preparation of their assessments and their thesis well in advance, allowing them to evaluate their own work as well as understand how and why they were given a specific grade by their instructor(s).
 Moreover it introduces ways for students to improve in future assignments or similar tasks.